uladz-zubrycki/bootcamp/readme.md

     ./run.sh < ./data/input.txt > ./out/result.txt

+Alternatively you could use interactive mode of execution.
+The same file from `/data/input.txt` will be read with result going to `/out/result.txt`

+    dotnet fsi ./scripts/interactive.fsx'

-You might use `/scripts/generate.fsx` to generate test input files.
-Update parameters specified in the top of the file.
+You might use `/scripts/generate.fsx` to generate test input file.
+Update parameters specified in the top of the script and run it.

     dotnet fsi /scripts/generate.fsx